fejwk/IronHack-Projects/Amex Challenge - README.md

 ## Learnings & Conclusions

+- When manipulating large datasets, it is possible to make use of alternative tools, such as Dask;
-- Specifically for competitions, dropping rows due to null values, can lead you to a predictive model without scores.
+- Specifically for competitions, dropping rows due to null values, can lead you to a predictive model without scores;
--
+- In this study, Logistic Regression combined with PCA reductions leaves too much gaps for the company to lose money;
+- Light Gradient Boost Machine proved to be the best model to all the relevant metrics;
+- The most important features are related to Balance and Deliquency variables.

 ## Next steps

+Go back to data manipulation step and treat nulls with other strategies such as median, mode and KNN Imputer and compare the score with the developed models.